shapiromatron/genomics/docs/dev.md

 - Python virtualenv and virtualenvwrapper

 Create a new python virtual environment, we'll use `genomics` throughout the documentation.
-Next, `cd` to the root level of this project.
+Next, change paths to the root level of this project.
 Then, we'll install all python requirements by runing the command:

 ```
 pip install -r requirements/dev.txt
 ```

-Next, change directories into the `project` path.
+Next, change directories into the `/project` path.
 Copy default django local-development settings:

 ```
 cp django_project/settings/local.example.py django_project/settings/local.py